How do edibles work?

-- The edible is digested by acids and enzymes and broken down into: sugars, carbs, and THC.
-(Our favorite food groups…)
+- The edible is digested by acids and enzymes that break it down into its component parts, including THC.

-- THC is absorbed through the lining of the stomach and taken to the liver for processing.
+- The THC is absorbed through the lining of the stomach and taken to the liver.

-- THC is transformed by your liver into 11-Hydroxy-THC, which is like super-THC.
-It’s more potent and can cross the blood-brain barrier more easily than regular THC.
+- In the liver, THC is transformed into 11-Hydroxy-THC, which is like super-THC.
+It’s more potent and can cross the blood-brain barrier more easily than THC that’s been inhaled.

 Should I eat before consuming an edible?